Insights

 - A 2023 randomized trial found no advantage over a strong breath placebo for mental-health endpoints.

-- Diaphragmatic breathing reduces cortisol and improves attention in healthy adults.
+- Diaphragmatic breathing was associated with cortisol-marker and attention changes in healthy adults.

-- Slow breathing enhances vagal activity and lowers sympathetic arousal.
+- Slow breathing may enhance vagal activity and lower sympathetic arousal.

-- A meta-analysis found slow breathing interventions reduce anxiety and stress markers.
+- A meta-analysis found slow breathing interventions were associated with lower anxiety and stress markers.

 Try the routine